Niki Sullivan: Life after Holly

+Following his departure from the Crickets, Sullivan recorded the single "It's All Over", released by Dot Records in 1958.
+Later, he became a member of the group the Hollyhawks, recording a number of songs with former Holly producer Norman Petty.
+During the 1960s, Sullivan returned to Los Angeles, where he performed with the group Soul Incorporated.

-He eventually retired from the recording business altogether and took a job at Sony.
+Sullivan eventually retired from the recording business altogether and took a job at Sony.
 Later, he married in 1967, which he considered the most rewarding experience of his life.
 In 1978, he reunited with Allison, Mauldin, and new lead singer Sonny Curtis for a one-night performance at a Buddy Holly Festival.
 Over the years, he gave numerous interviews about his life with the Crickets and played at the Surf Ballroom in Clear Lake, Iowa, where Holly had given his last concert.